 Stove Top Instructions

-3. Place the cooked chicken, beans, corn, cumin, broth and salsa verde into a large stock pot and bring to a boil.
+- In a large stockpot or dutch oven, place the cooked chicken, beans, corn, cumin, broth and salsa verde and bring to a boil.
 Reduce to a simmer and let cook for at least 20 minutes.

 Slow Cooker Instructions

-2. Place the raw chicken, beans, corn, cumin, broth and salsa verde into slow cooker and let cook for 3-4 hours on high or 6-8 hours on high.
+- Place the raw chicken, beans, corn, cumin, broth and salsa verde into slow cooker and let cook for 3-4 hours on high or 6-8 hours on low.

-3. Take chicken out, let cool slightly and then shred.
-Return back to slow cooker and stir back in.
+- Take chicken out, let cool slightly and then shred with two forks.
+Return the shredded chicken back to the slow cooker and stir back in.